developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/oemdev/index.md

 - When the Action value ***Label*** is chosen, a text label is added to the dialog presented to the Device User.
 The additional Managed Configuration **Bug Reporting Configuration - Dialog Element Detail Type Label Text** must also be specified to provide the text to be populated into the label.

 - When the Action value ***TextBox*** is chosen, a text box is added to the dialog presented to the Device User in which generic text can be entered.
 The additional Managed Configuration **Bug Reporting Configuration - Dialog Element Detail Type Text Box Text** must also be specified to provide the text to be pre-populated into the text box.
-The specified text will to provide guidance to the Device User about the expected value and will disappear when the user begins typing into the text box.
+The specified text provides guidance to the Device User about the expected value and disappears when the user begins typing into the text box.

 - When the Action value ***VoiceRecordButton*** is chosen, a voice record button is added to the dialog presented to the Device User.
-Clicking this button will allow the Device User to record a verbal explanation of the bug to be attached to the generated Bug Report.
-No additional Managed Configurations need to be specified.
+Clicking this button allows the Device User to record a verbal explanation of the bug to be attached to the generated Bug Report.
+No additional Managed Configurations are required.